BBYO

-BBYO (formerly B'nai B'rith Youth Organization Inc.) is a Jewish teen movement, organized as a 501(c)(3) nonprofit organization and headquartered in Washington, D.C.
+BBYO is a Jewish teen movement, organized as a 501(c)(3) nonprofit organization and headquartered in Washington, D.C.
 The organization is intended to build the identity of Jewish teens and offer leadership development programs.

 On June 19, 2001, the movement split from B'nai B'rith International, which had been its parent organization, to become incorporated as B'nai B'rith Youth Organization Inc.

 BBYO is organized into local fraternity- and sorority-like chapters.
-Male chapters are known as AZA chapters and their members are known as Alephs, and female chapters as BBG chapters, their members known as BBGs.
+Male chapters are known as Aleph Zadik Aleph and their members are known as Alephs and female chapters as B'nai B'rith Girls, and their members are known as BBGs.
 AZA and BBG were independent organizations (beginning in 1924 and 1944 respectively) before becoming brother and sister organizations under B'nai B'rith.
-In some communities, there are co-ed BBYO chapters which borrow traditions from both organizations.
+In some communities, there are co-ed BBYO chapters that borrow traditions from both organizations.